 - Birthday parties are a great time to collect new toys, books, and games for organizations that impact kids in need.
-Children’s Mercy Hospital accepts brand new items year round for patients staying at the hospital and your family will have the opportunity to help support an incredible cause you can feel good about.
+Children’s Mercy Hospital accepts brand new items year-round for patients staying at the hospital, and your family will have the opportunity to help support an incredible cause you can feel good about.

 - Baby showers are another great opportunity to help give back to the community.
-Ask guests to bring an extra package of diapers, wipes or other baby items to donate to a local shelter that will help support local women and children here in Kansas City.
+Ask guests to bring an extra package of diapers, wipes, or other baby items to donate to a local shelter that will help support local women and children here in Kansas City.
 Or, donate them to Happy Bottoms!

-#2 Help International Military Families
+#2 Help US Military and Their Families

 How Do You Make a Difference?

-As a sponsor, you help them get acquainted with your sponsor area, socialize with them and assist them with important services and needs if they have not set it up already.
-They may need assistance setting up a bank account, obtaining a cell phone, obtaining furniture for housing, getting a car, choosing a school for their child and so on.
+As a sponsor, you help them get acquainted with your sponsor area, socialize with them, and assist them with important services and needs if they have not set it up already.
+They may need assistance setting up a bank account, obtaining a cell phone, obtaining furniture for housing, getting a car, choosing a school for their child, and so on.

-The sponsorship web page states that “Sponsorship” does not involve financial support, but does include the commitment to develop and nurture a personal relationship with officers and their families.
+The sponsorship web page states that “sponsorship” does not involve financial support but does include the commitment to develop and nurture a personal relationship with officers and their families.
 Simply put, sponsorship is spending time with officers as their time allows and extending hospitality to their families.